SMC242/uni-notes/team-projects/PSD/Tech Choices.md

 We would run this in our CI as well as using it as an editor extension

+Learning curve: 2/5
+- Some warnings can be hard to understand

 ### Documentation

 - [Docs](https://eslint.org/)